 Policies and resources to support the ramp up of face-to-face human subjects research can be found here.

 IRB Submissions for Human Subjects Research:

-SBER IRB is accepting and reviewing all submissions, including new studies involving face-to-face interactions.
-For studies involving face-to-face interactions that do not meet the exceptions above, the IRB will approve the study but explicitly note that enrollment cannot start until restrictions on face-to-face research are lifted.
+The SBER IRB is accepting and reviewing all submissions, including new studies involving face-to-face interactions.
+For studies involving face-to-face interactions that have a medium or higher risk of COVID-19 exposure, the IRB will approve the study but explicitly note that enrollment cannot start until such research is approved to resume.

 Please note, turnaround times may be impacted in order prioritize the reviews of new studies directly related to COVID-19.
 When submitting a new COVID-19 related submission in eIRB, please include COVID-19 in the short title and/or add a comment with notification to IRB coordinator.

 The Social, Behavioral & Educational Research Institutional Review Board (SBER IRB) is a panel of Tufts' faculty, staff, and community members that reviews all human subject research to ensure the safety and welfare of research participants.
 The IRB ensures that any research study under its jurisdiction is in compliance with federal, state, and institutional regulations.
 Only the IRB has the authority to approve human subject research.

 The IRB is committed to helping promote research among students, faculty, and staff at Tufts University.
 Please contact the SBER IRB Office with questions regarding IRB proposals, using eIRB, the review process, and any other information needed